wd-francois/mycaloriebalanceblog/src/content/posts/The Cooper Test.md

 **1. Preparation:**

--  **Check with your doctor first:** As this is an exercise test, speak to your doctor if you are in any doubt as to whether it is safe for you to complete this test, especially if you have any underlying health condition(s).
+-  **Check with your doctor first:** Before attempting the test, consult a healthcare professional, especially if you have underlying health conditions or are new to exercise.

-* **Find a suitable location:** A flat, measured course is essential.
-A standard 400m track works best.
+* **Find a suitable location:** Find a flat, measured course, ideally a 400-meter running track or a marked path.

 - **Warm up properly:** Spend at least 5–10 minutes on dynamic stretches and light jogging.